STEP 2 - Low Impact Material Choices

 Let's look at what it takes to create a low carbon structure...

-The pathway to a True Net Zero home is pretty straightforward.
+Once operational net zero has been addressed, the pathway to a True Net Zero home is pretty straightforward; at least in principle:

 1) Minimise Upfront carbon, aiming for 40%+ reduction.